AllenNeuralDynamics/aind-data-schema/docs/base/core/acquisition.md

 # Acquisition

 An acquisition is single episode of data collection that creates one data asset.

-**Q: What does this file contain?**

-This schema returns information about the data acquisition.
-It details what instrument devices were active, any session specific device parameters (e.g. laser power), and what the subject was doing during the session.
-A session consists of parallel `Streams` and `Stimulus Epochs`, described below.
+The acquisition metadata describes what devices were active and their configurations, as well as what stimulus was presented to the subject.
+An acquisition consists of parallel `Data Streams` and `Stimulus Epochs`, described below.

 **Q: What are Streams?**